How to Start a Profitable Medical Delivery Service

 It doesn't matter whether you're delivering to residential or commercial addresses — people want to know when their delivery is arriving.
 This lets them plan their day, take lunch when it's convenient, and make sure they are available to receive the package.

 You can set up Circuit for Teams to send out delivery updates to your customers.

 The first alert goes out when the driver starts their route.
-(Alerts can be either a SMS message, email, or both.).
+(Alerts can be either an SMS message, email or both.).
 Your customer gets an ETA based on the optimized route you created with Circuit.
 They also get a link to a tracking dashboard where they can get real-time updates on their delivery.

 The customer receives a second alert when your delivery driver is close to their stop.
 This second alert happens when the driver is about 10 minutes away.

-These little things will help your courier business stand apart, increasing positive word of mouth and hopefully lead to referrals that help you grow your business.
+These little things will help your courier business stand apart, increasing positive word of mouth and hopefully leading to referrals that help you grow your business.

 Your medical delivery service can use Circuit for Teams to capture electronic proof of delivery (POD).

 This POD can be a signature (the customer signs your driver's smartphone with their finger) or a photo.